 Although endoscopy was initially limited to the diagnosis of EC, recent advancements have allowed the modality to play a growing role in the management of the tumor.
-The development of advance camera technology has allowed better recognition of the disease, while simultaneously, the introduction of novel endoscopic techniques and instruments has allowed endoscopists to treat pre-cancerous lesions and even early ECs.
+The development of advance camera technology has allowed better recognition of the disease, while simultaneously the introduction of novel endoscopic techniques and instruments has allowed endoscopists to treat pre-cancerous lesions and even early ECs.

 In this review, the current indications for endoscopy in the management of EC are reviewed.
-The pre-endoscopic management work-up, endoscopic options for curative therapy, the role of endoscopy in managing complications of surgery, as well as how endoscopy can play an essential part in the palliative management of EC are described.
+The pre-endoscopic management work-up, endoscopic options for curative therapy, the role of endoscopy in managing complications of surgery as well as how endoscopy can play an essential part in the palliative management of EC are described.

 Pre-Endoscopic Management Investigations